libsdl-org/SDL/docs/README-migration.md

 The SDL_WINDOW_ALLOW_HIGHDPI flag has been removed.
 Windows are automatically high DPI aware and their coordinates are in screen space, which may differ from physical pixels on displays using display scaling.

+SDL_DisplayMode now includes the pixel size, the screen size and the relationship between the two.
+For example, a 4K display at 200% scale could have a pixel size of 3840x2160, a screen size of 1920x1080, and a display scale of 2.0.

 The refresh rate in SDL_DisplayMode is now a float.

 SDL_SetWindowBrightness and SDL_SetWindowGammaRamp have been removed from the API, because they interact poorly with modern operating systems and aren't able to limit their effects to the SDL window.